 - Items that are in good condition and that you still use on a regular basis might be worth keeping.
 You will have to weigh selling items for a reduced price, which you will need to buy at full price at your destination versus the difficulty and expense of schlepping.

 - Make sure to keep essential items, however small, that you might need during the first few weeks of settling in abroad.
-Items such as an opened bottle of Tylenol can be really necessary before you’re fully settled.
+Items such as an opened bottle of Tylenol can really come in handy before you’re fully settled.

 - Used items are generally sold at a discount of 10% per year of use.